hubleto/apps/README.md

 # Hubleto Apps

 Free to use apps for Hubleto.
-This repository is bundled inside `hubleto/dev` or `hubleto/erp` projects.
+This repository is bundled inside `hubleto/erp` projects.
 It shall be used only with these repositories.

 🌟 Star if you like it!